-Three new café, bar and retail openings in the Blue Mountains town of Lawson will make bypassing this village a thing of the past.
+New café, bar, restaurant and retail openings in the Blue Mountains town of Lawson have made bypassing this village a thing of the past.

 When driving to or from Sydney through the Blue Mountains you’d be forgiven for not really noticing Lawson.
 But for a pub and a row of shops-for-lease lining the Great Western Highway, there doesn’t look to be a lot going on here, unlike neighbouring towns of Leura and Katoomba.
-But behind the scenes, locals are quietly celebrating the new life being breathed into their community with the recent and soon-to-be openings of three new ventures – a chocolate bar; an organic kitchen, fermentation bar and bakery café; and an organic groceries and artisan wares store.
+But behind the scenes, locals are quietly celebrating the new life being breathed into their community with the openings of numerous new ventures: restaurants, cafes, produce store, boutique, one of the Blue Mountains’ most sought-after sourdough bakeries and a sustainable living store and family-friendly café.

 If the lovely Lawson café Cortado hasn’t already made you visit this cute township, then make the trip soon for one or all of the following…